Charlestown

 Watagans Cycle Track, Lake Macquarie

-Dolphins can also be seen frolicking in Lake Macquarie, Australia’s largest coastal saltwater lake, which is a popular waterway for sailing, kayaking, fishing and stand-up paddle-boarding.
-You’ll discover the gorgeous sands of Redhead Beach and Blacksmiths a quick drive southeast of Charlestown.
+Australia’s largest coastal saltwater lake, Lake Macquarie is a popular waterway for sailing, kayaking, fishing and stand-up paddleboarding.
+For some sand and surf, head to the stunning Redhead Beach or Blacksmiths Beach, a 10-minute drive southeast of Charlestown.

 Aerial view of Blacksmiths Beach in Blacksmiths, Lake Macquarie Area, North Coast